-- Registration Information: We ask for basic information from you in order to set up your account - for example, your name and email address.
+- Registration Information: We ask for basic information from you in order to set up your account - for example, your name, phone number and email address.

 - Content Information: In connection with using the Services, you may generate content that provides us with additional information about you.